 It is important to learn about henna NOW because people are increasingly allergic to chemical hair dye.

 People in North Africa, the Middle East and South Asia have been dyeing their hair with henna for centuries, but their mixes were unknown in the west.
 Henna, indigo, and cassia are ecologically sound crops for small land holders in marginal farming areas, and if the market for these products increases, it will benefit family farms and soils, as well as preserving our own health.

-ornament the skin.
-Traditional, pure, henna from the
+fingernails, and to ornament the skin.
+Traditional, pure, henna

 Henna is NOT black.

 Did you ever have a 'black henna' temporary tattoo?
 If you did, you have a 50% chance of being allergic to chemical hair dye.
 You have a 20% change of being so allergic that if you dye your hair with chemical hair dye you may need hospitalization.
 'Black henna' temporary tattoos contain an illegally high level of para-phenylenediamine, the same chemical that is in chemical hair dye.

 Why should you use henna instead of chemical hair dye?
 Read that.
 Seriously.